Chapter 16: Drunkards

-A raucous shout of laughter filled the air.
+A raucous shout of laughter rolled up the slope from the river.

 Alan nodded his head over his shoulder in the direction of the hilarity.

-Another loud set of guffaws rolled up the slope.
+Another loud set of guffaws rolled up at us.

 “Not since I guided Escobar back in the 80’s have I come across a pair quite like these two.”

 Allan nodded towards them, ““Actually Pablo was a breeze once you got used to all the loaded side-arms packed by his bodyguards.”

 I raised my eyebrows, “Really you guided Escobar?”

 “Yes, compared to our current duo he was quite a gentleman.
 He flew in with his private jet, no passports needed.
 And he paid very well, Cash!”